mia-platform/documentation/docs/console/design-your-projects/custom-resources/use-cases.md

 This use case is particularly beneficial for organizations that want to reduce the CO2 footprint of their clusters and optimize resource costs in environments that don't require constant uptime.

-Here is an example of a kube-green SleepInfo Custom Resource:
+Here is an example of a kube-green SleepInfo Infrastructure Resource:

 <details>
 <summary>kube-green SleepInfo</summary>